Craig Alanson: Personal life

-Alanson lives in South Hero in Vermont with his wife Irene.
+Alanson lives in South Hero, Vermont with his wife Irene.

 He was unable to pursue a career as a pilot in the United States Navy due to red-green color blindness.
-Alanson began working at United Technologies in Connecticut straight from school, working on Aerospace projects.
-He moved to Gainesville in Virginia to work on defense contracts with United, which gave him exposure to the military jargon and concepts he would later use in his novels.
+Alanson began working at United Technologies in Connecticut straight from school, working on aerospace projects.
+He moved to Gainesville, Virginia to work on defense contracts with United, which gave him exposure to the military jargon and concepts he would later use in his novels.
 Alanson later moved into finance, working for Hewlett-Packard where he wrote financial reports.